codavs65r/ha-addons/collectd/README.md

 - users
 - write_graphite

-If you to export date to Prometheus, you have setup a graphite-exporter server.
+If you to export date to Prometheus, you have to setup a graphite-exporter server.